The author is a British motorcyclist with lots of useful knowledge for readers.

 The biggest reason for people failing their motorbike module 1 exam is they do not do the exercises at the minimum speed.
-In both cases you are told by the exam instructor to take your motorcycle around a bend, accelerate towards a speed trap and then either do an emergency stop or avoid an obstacle by swerving through some marked cones.
+In both cases, you are told by the exam instructor to take your motorcycle around a bend, accelerate towards a speed trap and then either do an emergency stop or avoid an obstacle by swerving through some marked cones.
 Both are simple to do and if you have any time on the road have done both many times without thinking about it.
-But in a test situation your mind often jumps to the second part of the test (avoiding the obstacle or stopping) so you are subconsciously slowing down through the speed trap in preparation.
-The trick is simply to open up the throttle as you come round the bend (on a 125cc bike or scooter that most people will be using you can open it right up full) to accelerate to the speed trap.
-At this point concentrate only only speeding up and passing through the trap (some people have hit it because instead of focusing on it they look down at their speedometer).
+But in a test situation, your mind often jumps to the second part of the test (avoiding the obstacle or stopping) so you are subconsciously slowing down through the speed trap in preparation.
+The trick is simply to open up the throttle as you come round the bend (on a 125cc bike or scooter that most people will be using) to accelerate to the speed trap.
+At this point concentrate only on speeding up and passing through the trap (some people have hit it because instead of focusing on it they look down at their speedometer).
 Only once you clear the trap do you do the next part.
-If it is the avoidance you just want to tilt your bike gently, as if going around a manhole cover in the road.
+If it is the avoidance you just want to tilt your bike gently as if going around a manhole cover in the road.
 Don't ease off on the throttle and do not hit the brakes - this is the cause of some of the accidents that have happened since the test was introduced.

 If you are doing the emergency stop also focus on accelerating towards the speed trap.
 Only when through it should you even start thinking of rolling off on the throttle and getting ready to brake - lots of people do this too early and come through the trap at 49 km per hour - if you do this twice you will fail.

 When the signal is given to stop be firm but don't jam down too hard on the brakes and put your motorcycle or scooter into a skid.
 The instructor wants to see a controlled stop, not a skid.
 You are more likely to fail by skidding than by taking an extra meter or two to stop.